 What Height Should My Wooden Dummy Be?

-Ideally, you want the dummy to be around your own height, with only a few inches of difference between yourself and the dummy.
-When you practice your Wing Chun dummy training, you do not want to have your dummy giving you too much trouble in terms of heigh.
-Dummies that are against a wall can be fitted with a pulley system, or a way to move the body up and down.
-A wooden dummy should be set to the individual practitioner’s height.
+The best Wing Chun dummy is set to the YOUR height!
 In other words, it shouldn’t be too high or too low for you!
 If its too low you’ll hunch over and mess up your structure.
 If its too high your raise your shoulders and elbows too high and mess up your structure that way.
+Ideally, you want the wooden dummy arms to be at mid chest level.
+Dummies that are against a wall can be fitted with a pulley system, or a way to move the body up and down for height adjustment.
 Check out the above video to see how high to set your wooden dummy.

 Where should I place my dummy?